jonescompneurolab/hnn-core/dev/_sources/roadmap.rst.txt

 -   Following best practices in open-source software design, including continuous integration testing, to develop HNN-core.
-HNN-core will contain clean and reorganized code, and separate all components that interact directly with the NEURON simulator (e.g. cell and network intantiation, external drives, etc..), from those that pertain to post-processing data analysis and plotting functions (e.g. spectra lanalysis).
+HNN-core will contain clean and reorganized code, and separate all components that interact directly with the NEURON simulator (e.g. cell and network instantiation, external drives, etc..), from those that pertain to post-processing data analysis and plotting functions (e.g. spectra lanalysis).
     **COMPLETED FEB 2021**
 -   Convert installation procedures to PIP. **COMPLETED FEB 2021**